markusVJH/recipes/README.md

 # Recipes

 This is a final project for a React course at Business College Helsinki.
-It is a recipe app built with Reactjs, where the user can create and broswe recipes.
+It is a recipe app built with Reactjs, where the user can create and browse recipes.
 A local json server is used to store recipe data.

 ## Technologies used